apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 * renames go from being fast, atomic operations to slow operations which can fail partway through.

-This then is the problem which the S3Guard committers address: how to safely and reliably commit work to Amazon S3 or compatible object store.
+This then is the problem which the S3A committers address: how to safely and reliably commit work to Amazon S3 or compatible object store.

-## Meet the S3Guard Commmitters
+## Meet the S3A Commmitters

-There are two new commit mechanisms for writing data, *the staging committer* and *the magic committer*.
+S3A supports two alternative algorithms for commiting data, *staging* and *magic*.

-The underlying architecture of these committers is quite complex, and covered in [the committer architecture documentation](./s3a_committer_architecture.html).
+The underlying architecture of these algorithms is quite complex, and covered in [the committer architecture documentation](./s3a_committer_architecture.html).

 The key concept to know of is S3's "Multipart upload mechanism", which allows